Stratasys (NASDAQ:SSYS) Releases FY 2022 Earnings Guidance

 Stratasys (NASDAQ:SSYS – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.14-$0.19 for the period, compared to the consensus estimate of $0.16.
 The company issued revenue guidance of $685.00 million-$695.00 million, compared to the consensus revenue estimate of $685.95 million.

-Large investors have recently added to or reduced their stakes in the company.
-Cetera Investment Advisers lifted its position in shares of Stratasys by 9.7% during the first quarter.
-Cetera Investment Advisers now owns 19,974 shares of the technology company’s stock worth $507,000 after purchasing an additional 1,770 shares during the last quarter.
-Wells Fargo & Company MN lifted its position in shares of Stratasys by 22.3% during the second quarter.
-Wells Fargo & Company MN now owns 18,225 shares of the technology company’s stock worth $472,000 after purchasing an additional 3,324 shares during the last quarter.
-Royal Bank of Canada lifted its position in shares of Stratasys by 15.7% during the third quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of SSYS.
+Wells Fargo & Company MN lifted its position in Stratasys by 22.3% during the 2nd quarter.
+Wells Fargo & Company MN now owns 18,225 shares of the technology company’s stock worth $472,000 after buying an additional 3,324 shares in the last quarter.
+Geode Capital Management LLC raised its holdings in Stratasys by 6.7% during the 3rd quarter.
+Geode Capital Management LLC now owns 39,054 shares of the technology company’s stock worth $840,000 after purchasing an additional 2,445 shares during the last quarter.
+Invesco Ltd. raised its holdings in Stratasys by 3.3% during the 3rd quarter.
+Invesco Ltd. now owns 42,276 shares of the technology company’s stock worth $910,000 after purchasing an additional 1,362 shares during the last quarter.
+Royal Bank of Canada raised its holdings in Stratasys by 15.7% during the 3rd quarter.
 Royal Bank of Canada now owns 21,501 shares of the technology company’s stock worth $463,000 after purchasing an additional 2,910 shares during the last quarter.
-HighTower Advisors LLC raised its holdings in shares of Stratasys by 11.7% in the first quarter.
-HighTower Advisors LLC now owns 17,367 shares of the technology company’s stock valued at $438,000 after acquiring an additional 1,817 shares in the last quarter.
-Finally, Bank of New York Mellon Corp raised its holdings in shares of Stratasys by 8.8% in the first quarter.
-Bank of New York Mellon Corp now owns 15,979 shares of the technology company’s stock valued at $406,000 after acquiring an additional 1,298 shares in the last quarter.
+Finally, Bank of New York Mellon Corp raised its holdings in Stratasys by 39.9% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 12,000 shares of the technology company’s stock worth $258,000 after purchasing an additional 3,422 shares during the last quarter.
 Institutional investors and hedge funds own 83.86% of the company’s stock.

 Stratasys Ltd. provides connected polymer-based 3D printing solutions.
 It offers 3D printing systems, such as polyjet printers, FDM printers, stereolithography printing systems, and programmable photo polymerization printers for rapid prototyping, such as design validation, visualization, and communication.